 Marlene Williams Ford is a trademark and IP partner with Nixon Peabody LLP in San Francisco.
 She has an international practice with clients in high tech, textiles, wine and spirits and hospitality.
 She was born in Germany and lived there for two years after college and now speaks fluent German—an advantage in her practice and in getting the freshest asparagus in Hamburg during spargelzeit.
 She danced during college in Berkeley and developed an enduring love of modern dance, which she has passed on to her daughter Ella, who now dances with ODC in San Francisco and has performed with the company during their holiday show, the Velveteen Rabbit.
 She’s always been very interested in social justice, women’s issues and gender equity.
 She loves the Lord of Rings trilogy—both the books and the Peter Jackson films—the work of Ursula Le Guin and Game of Thrones.

 Marlene and Rich have two kids: Cole going into 9thgrade and Ella going into 5th grade in 2018.
 Cole and Ella both love all things Harry Potter, Modern Family, The Flash, Phineas and Ferb, Star Wars, Miles Davis and Peanuts.
 Cole enjoys science, math, poetry and creative writing, music—saxophone and piano—and sports—basketball, tennis and cross country.
-Ella loves drawing, dance and music—piano and voice; she studies both modern dance and ballet, performs with ODC in San Francisco.
+Ella loves drawing, dance and music—piano and voice; she studies both modern dance and ballet, and performs with ODC in San Francisco.
 Her favorite musicians are Ella Fitzgerald and Tony Bennett.